getdnsapi/getdns/README.md

 Once these are installed, set CMake variables CMAKE_INCLUDE_PATH and CMAKE_LIBRARY_PATH to the vcpkg include and library directories e.g. `../vcpkg/installed/x64-windows/include` and `../vcpkg/installed/x64-windows/lib`.

-At present, no Windows version of libunbound exists; getdns must therefore be configured with ENABLE_STUB_ONLY.

-The getdns test suite is not currently supported on Windows.
-Enabling BUILD_TESTING will result in a build failure.

 To generate a project suitable for use in Visual Studio, select the appropriate Visual Studio generator in CMake.
 Once generated, the cmake-gui Open Project button can be used to load the project into Visual Studio.

-### Dependencies

-The following dependencies are

-* openssl-1.0.2j
-* libidn

-### Limitations
+### Limitations on Windows

 Full support for Windows is a work in progress.
-The following limitations will hopefully be addresses in future:
+The following limitations will  be addresses in future:

-  * Since no natively built libunbound DLL is available, support for linking against libunbound is not currently available.
+* At present, no native Windows DLL version of libunbound exists; support for linking against libunbound is not currently available.
 The default build option for ENABLE_STUB_ONLY_ is ON for Windows.

-  * The regression tests do not currently run natively on Windows (they require `bash`)
+* The getdns tpkg test suite is not currently supported on Windows.

-  * The detection of the location of the `hosts` file should be optimised - it currently assumes Windows is installed in the default directory on the C: drive
+* The detection of the location of the `/etc/hosts` file should be optimised - it currently assumes Windows is installed in the default directory on the C: drive

 Contributors